Skip to main content

 Why it matters: Plan certificate revocation strategy as the industry transitions away from OCSP (Online Certificate Status Protocol).

 Common situations across teams.
-Beyond the three stories above, here are the everyday workplace moments when people across the company reach for the OCSP Status tool — or one of the tools right next to it in this category.
+Beyond the three stories above, here are the everyday workplace moments when people across the company reach for the Revocation Status tool — or one of the tools right next to it in this category.
 If any of these are on your calendar this month, that's your sign:

 • After every site redesign or platform migration.